CatChenal/CatChenal.github.io/_posts/2021-04-27-Installing_Z3_on_Windows_10x64_Update.md

 # Installing Z3 for python on Windows 10

 These are the steps I followed for a successful installation of Z3 on my current system, Windows 10x64.
-I used two sources, which I will refer to in brackets: the [Z3 README file [RM]](https://github.com/Z3Prover/z3/blob/master/README.md) and the additional instructions from [issue [916]](https://github.com/Z3Prover/z3/issues/916).
+I used two sources: the [Z3 README file [RM]](https://github.com/Z3Prover/z3/blob/master/README.md) and the additional instructions from [issue [916]](https://github.com/Z3Prover/z3/issues/916).

-My steps differ somewhat from those given in [RM] [for python](https://github.com/Z3Prover/z3#python):
+My steps differ somewhat from those given in [[RM] for python](https://github.com/Z3Prover/z3#python):
-I build the python bindings in the local repo of the cloned z3 latest release to have a single z3 version on my system.
+I build the python bindings in the local repo of the cloned, latest release to have a single Z3 version on my system.
 I can then copy the necessary files into any python environment I choose.

 ### Note: This installation requires Visual Studio.
 Many other software installations also rely on it, so go ahead: [download it](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=navigation+cta&utm_content=download+vs2019) and install it: you won't regret it!